 This Kalahari photo safari exciting extension dovetails beautifully with your Okavango Delta photo safari to make this the ultimate Botswana photo safari.
 Once back in Maun, you will take a short flight to central Botswana, where you will stay in a camp on the edge of the famous salt pans.
 For the next 3 nights and with African wildlife photographer, Greg du Toit, as your expert guide, you will photograph one of Africa’s most unique wildlife settings.

 To do this you will fly by helicopter over the salt pans where Zebras journey to the last remaining pans of water, making for dramatic wildlife imagery.
 You will also take a flight over one of the very few flamingo breeding sites in Africa.
 Other activities on this extension include photographing adorable meerkats as well as joining in on a Bushman cultural experience.
-Photography is allowed on your African culture photo safari.
-You can also book a night of fly camping to photograph baobabs and stars (available from late June through to Sep only).
 The second half of this YouTube video will give you a good idea of what this extension is all about.

 It makes all the sense in the world to add this unique extension on to your Okavango Delta photo safari, so just do it.
 Please mention when booking on the form below, if you are interested in doing this extension on your Botswana photo safari.

-*With the salt pans extension, your Botswana photo safari is now a 9 night itinerary.
-Extend it and make it a 12 night odyssey by adding 3 nights in the legendary Linyanti region of northern Botswana or 3 nights searching for brown hyena, honey badger and black-maned lion in the Central Kalahari Game Reserve.
-If you add all these extensions together what you have is a 14 night ‘Bespoke Best of Botswana‘ safari.
+*With the salt pans extension, your Botswana photo safari is now a 11 night itinerary.
+Extend it and make it a 15 night odyssey by adding 3 nights searching for brown hyena, honey badger and black-maned lion in the Central Kalahari Game Reserve and/or head down to Mashatu for more green season action.
+If you add all these extensions together what you have is a truly ‘Bespoke Best of Botswana‘ safari.